 Several years ago I developed Energy Consciousness Therapy (ECT)™, which integrates principles of energy, thought, consciousness, and spirituality into a therapeutic-communication methodology.
 ECT emphasizes the elevation or expansion of consciousness and thus understanding with regard to specific problem areas to promote lasting and generative change.
 In simple terms, ECT is a method of helping you to disconnect from a specific problem by experientially witnessing its essential structure and accessing innate mental health.
 This approach also emphasizes the importance of common sense and the therapist’s mental health and intuition in the therapeutic encounter.

-Recently I have been developing the Identity Method (IM)™, which involves focused mindfulness to treat and transcend psychological problems, including global ego states or controlling identities.
+I have also developed The Identity Method (IM)™, and Mindful Energy Psychology (MEP)™ that involves focused mindfulness to treat and transcend psychological problems, including global ego states or controlling identities.
 This method draws on the work of Tsultrim Allione, David Bohm, Pema Chödrön, Milton Erickson, Werner Erhard, Eugene T. Gendlin, Machig Labdrön, John Mace, Fritz Perls, Eckert Tolle, and Stephen Wolinsky.
 (No doubt there have been other formative influences as well.)
 In addition to meditative processes and techniques to instill presence and quiet the mind, IM involves placing attention on specific sensory representations of a problem (focused mindfulness) in order to transmute its energy and actualize positive outcomes.

 I’ve established two free email lists: the EnerGym Forum, which focuses on a variety of energy-based and therapeutic topics available to anyone interested in such topics; and the EDxTM Forum, which offers ongoing support for Energy Psychology and EDxTM professionals.
 Information on participation in these lists can be obtained by going contacting firstname.lastname@example.org.
 You can directly subscribe to EnerGym at email@example.com/.

-In addition to writing and training professionals, I maintain a clinical practice in Hermitage, PA–Gallo & Associates–which offers services to adults, adolescents, and children.
-I am also on staff at the University of Pittsburgh Medical Center (UPMC) at Horizon and the Children’s Aid Society of Mercer County.
+In addition to writing and training professionals, I maintain a group clinical practice in Hermitage, PA–Gallo & Associates–which offers services to adults, adolescents, and children.
+I am also on staff at the University of Pittsburgh Medical Center (UPMC) at Horizon, the Children’s Aid Society of Mercer County, and North Star Behavioral Health in Oil City, Pa.
 Click here for additional information about my clinical practice.

 Carolyn and I live in beautiful New Wilmington, PA–Amish country.
 Our home is situated on 11 acres with horse barn, run-in, pasture, pond, and guest house.
-We enjoy the company of horses (Pepper, Willow et al.), two cats (Sam & Mel), several fish in an aquarium (not formally christened), and who knows how many fish and turtles in the pond (not sure of their names), plenty of “visiting” Canada geese, mallards, cranes, turkeys, barn swallows, deer, ground hogs, squirrels, rabbits, and chipmunks (don’t know their names either).
-Most importantly, we have the privilege of three wonderful and cherished daughters (Aimée, Amy, and Pamela), their loving husbands, our 14-year-old granddaughter (Hanna), two 7-year old grandsons (Aidan and Michael) and a 5-year old grandson (Ryan).
-Although we have our share of trials and tribulations (don’t we all), life has been very good–actually quite remarkable!
+We enjoy the company of our horse Pepper, two cats (Lucy & Ellie), several fish in an aquarium (not formally christened), and who knows how many fish and turtles in the pond (not sure of their names), plenty of “visiting” Canada geese, mallards, cranes, turkeys, barn swallows, deer, ground hogs, squirrels, rabbits, and chipmunks (don’t know their names either).
+Most importantly, we have the privilege of three wonderful and cherished daughters (Aimée, Amy, and Pamela), loving sons-in-law, our 24-year-old granddaughter (Hanna), two 17-year old grandsons (Aidan and Michael), 15-year old grandson (Ryan), and 2-year old grandson (Sir Oliver).
+Although we have our share of trials and tribulations (don’t we all), life is good–actually quite remarkable!

-Warmly wishing you the best energy, health and happiness,
+Warmly wishing you the best of energy, health and happiness,